-Neuropathic pain is a painful sensation that occurs due to damaged or poorly working nerves.
+Neuropathic pain is a painful sensation that occurs due to damaged or abnormally working nerves.
+It may also occur because of abnormalities in the central nervous system's interpretation of the signals it is receiving from these nerves.
 The pain may be long-lasting.

-This condition is caused by damaged nerve fibers that send pain signals to your brain.
-This happens even when there is no event to trigger the pain.
-For example, a person with neuropathic pain may have a feeling of pins and needles when putting on socks.
+This condition may caused by damaged nerve fibers that send pain signals to your brain.
+This can happen even when there is no event to trigger the pain.
+For example, a person with neuropathic pain may have a feeling of pins and needles (paresthesia) when putting on socks.

 Nerve damage may be caused by: